Alexis Mac Allister next: Ranking the 16 South Americans to play for Liverpool in the Prem

 Liverpool have always signed players from all across the world – and they’ve recruited some great talents from South America.

-Anfield has been the home to an influx of South American players over the last 15 years, but for every Luis Suarez there was a Doni.
+Anfield has been the home to an influx of South American players over the last 17 years and some have become cult heroes at Anfield.

 We’ve ranked every South American player to play in the Premier League for Liverpool from worst to best.